 Keep It Positive

-10 Things Not to Include in a Thank You Letter for an Interview
+10 Things Not to Include in a Thank-You Letter for an Interview

-These tips on what not to include in your follow up letter can help you avoid sending the wrong message to employers.
+These tips on what not to include in your follow-up letter can help you avoid sending the wrong message to employers.

-5. Don’t mention any aspects of the position that cause you to question the suitability of the job.
-Wait until an offer has been extended to gain further clarification about components of the role that concern you.
+- Don’t mention any aspects of the position that cause you to question the suitability of the job: Wait until an offer has been extended to gain further clarification about components of the role that concern you.
 Don't give the employer any reasons to question whether you are a good match prior to finalizing their selection.
-An exception to this guideline may be when you know you don’t want the job, but you like the company.
+An exception to this guideline would be when you know you don’t want the job, but you like the company.
 In that case, you might mention how impressed you were with the organization and ask if there might be another position that was more suitable.

-7. Don’t make unsubstantiated or exaggerated statements like "The job is a perfect match for my background.”
-Be sure to include a statement to support your comments.
+- Don’t make unsubstantiated or exaggerated statements like "The job is a perfect match for my background.”: While you want to be positive and highlight the skills and experience you have that fit the job, avoid going over the top.
 For example, you might say, "I am very excited about the possibility of landing the public relations associate job since it would enable me to apply my strong writing, event planning, and media relations skills."